rajat-0206/localRecorder/readme.md

 # Project Title
 Local Recording
 ## Description
 This project records the browser DOM and uploads the recorded chunks to a server.
 On the server, we convert these chunks into TS (Transport Stream) files, enabling them to be streamed later.
-Additionally, we provide APIs to convert TS chunks into MP4 format for easier playback and distribution.
+Additionally, we provide APIs to convert TS chunks into MP4 format for easier playback.

 ![Flow diagram](/static/output.png)